 UBA's study "Climate Change Mitigation in Transport until 2050" (UBA 2016b, UBA 2017a) provides a detailed description of the individual measures and the resulting effects on mileage and transport performance.
 These include, for example, the development of a sustainable transport infrastructure, the abolition of environmentally harmful subsidies or the further development of distance-based road tolls.
+The transport performance in road freight transport was adapted by modelling it endogenously in comparison to (UBA 2016b), to take account of modified production volumes in Germany as well as lower imports and exports.

-Depending on implementation depth, the measures of the transport transition can reduce the final energy consumption and the greenhouse gas emissions from transport by 40-60% by 2050 compared to 1990.
+Depending on implementation depth, the measures of the transport transition can reduce the final energy consumption and the greenhouse gas emissions from transport by 40-70% by 2050 compared to 1990.
 Regarding the demand for raw materials, environmental impacts and costs, such a reduction of energy consumption is essential for decarbonising transport - a stepping stone for the supply of sustainable energy in a greenhouse gas-neutral Germany.

-Summary in English on pages 37-56 in the cited publication.
+6 Summary in English on pages 37-56 in the cited publication.